 "My iPhone battery dies!"
 This is probably one of the modern horror stories in our daily life.
 And thing could be worse - your iPhone won't charge.
-To get you out of the nightmare, here is what to do to deal with charging problem on iPhone 7/SE//6 plus/6/6s/5s/5c.
+To get you out of the nightmare, here is what to do to deal with charging problem on iPhone X/8/7/SE//6s/6.

 First thing first, you should make sure that your iPhone really has a charging problem.
 As we all know, if the iPhone is charging, there is a lightning bolt beside the battery icon in the status bar, or a battery icon on the lock screen.

-After you are sure that your iPhone is really not charging, you can fix the charging problem by taking a good look at the four components that are involved: USB cable, charger, charging port and iPhone itself.
+After you are sure that your iPhone is really not charging or has a charging problem, you can fix it by taking a good look at the four components that are involved: USB cable, charger, charging port and iPhone itself.
+If the hardware goes well, the charging problems might be attributed to your iPhone system issues.

 In fact, USB cable is covered under the iPhone' s warranty.
 Therefore, for those users whose iPhones are still under warranty, you can go to local Apple Store with the old cable and get a free new lightning cable.